EliFarrer/startup/Notes/javascript.md

 ```

 So we can assign lambdas to a name by saying `const f = () => 3;` which will assign our unknown lambda to `f`.
-If you want to use multiple lines with lambda, you do need to use `{}`
+If you want to use multiple lines with lambda, you do need to use `{}`.

-You can mix `+` (concatenation) and `+` (addition). concatenation will always be used if a string is involved.

-Arrays
-`const arr = ['hello', 'world'];` means that we can't assing words to a different thing, but you can adjust the values of the array.
-- `arr.forEach(function)` for each element in array, it will use as a parameter for function

 ### Arrow functions
 ```